 This oriental recipe is quite a simple yet time-consuming process, so it’s best that you prepare it at least 1 day ahead of your party.
 Also, feel free to go out of the way and toss in some extra elements like saffron and cardamom if it’s your favorite taste.

 One of the most beloved sweet treats baked around Nowruz, Nan-e Nokhodchi is the name of an age-old chickpea cookie recipe.
-These classic cookies are a blend of rosewater, pistachios, cardamom, and chickpea flour.
+A famous dessert seen everywhere in the Middle East, these classic cookies are a blend of rosewater, pistachios, cardamom, and chickpea flour.

 When making these new year treats, locals often use a cloverleaf cutter.
 But you can go out of the way with any miniature cookie cutter that you have on hand.
 It’s all about the light, buttery soft, and melt-in-your-mouth flavor that makes it a big hit for your family.